pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 ## Objective

-This document aims to provide Tanzu Application Platform installation and configuration guidance for users looking to achieve an [800-53](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r5.pdf) based Authority to Operate.
-This is not a comprehensive security guide, but rather, an abbreviated TAP readiness outline with considerations for hardening TAP with 800-53 controls as a guide.
+This topic provides installation and configuration guidance for users looking to achieve an [800-53](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r5.pdf) based Authority to Operate.
+This is not a comprehensive security guide, but rather, an abbreviated Tanzu Application Platform readiness outline with considerations for hardening Tanzu Application Platform with 800-53 controls as a guide.

-Configuring your TAP installation to this standard does not guarantee approval given there are multiple organizational requirements and deviations that a platform team may make during installation and configuration.
+Configuring your Tanzu Application Platform installation to this standard does not guarantee approval given there are multiple organizational requirements and deviations that a platform team may make during installation and configuration.